idsia-robotics/navground/docs/_build/html/_sources/packages/navground_sim_py.rst

 navground
 ---------

-Convenience script that group together all the other executables under the same command name
+Convenience script that group together all the other executables under the same command prefix.

 .. argparse::